sourcegraph/handbook/content/departments/engineering/teams/growth/cloud-trial-operations.md

 1. `bob` is automatically redirected to that instance.
 1. a notification is sent in #cloud-trial-alerts, powered by this [zap](https://zapier.com/editor/167443639/published)
-1. :large_green_circle: the AE/CE should reach out to the instance admin and user to understand if they should be added to the instance
+1. 🟢 the AE/CE should reach out to the instance admin and user to understand if they should be added to the instance

 Limitations: unless SSO is setup on the instance, `bob@acme-corp.com` may not join it.
 Product growth will be working on an improvement soon ([#42981](https://github.com/sourcegraph/sourcegraph/issues/42981)).